appcod8/find8/README.md

 ## Support This Project

-If you find MetaverseSearch useful and want to support its continued development, you can send a small tip (no platforms, no middlemen):
+If you find Find8 useful and want to support its continued development, you can send a small tip (no platforms, no middlemen):
 **Monero (XMR) donations welcome:** `45dQBvK6d1cdgfs1vVPc4Y7WBRBPuZDRV9E2tUxwdckST7TBDjMm54Zbkxvwiq7qj72u4k4LQSfkUgMADFXS1HsPGvw5Bxo`

 ![Monero QR](./monero_qr_optimized.png)